papafe/papafe-blog/content/posts/source-generators-tips.md

 ## Attributes

-A collection of utility extension methods regarding attributes.
+This section contains a collection of utility extension methods regarding attributes.

 ### Check if symbol has a certain attribute
 ```csharp